seydx/homebridge-camera-ui/README.md

 You can also set up the notifier to get a Telegram notification with customized messages and markdown capability when motion detected/undetected.

 Last but not least, you can activate "GUI" to access the Stream via webbrowser on any device!
+On iOS devices you have also the possibility to save the website as a web application to your home screen.

 ## Installation instructions